fygar256/general-assembler-axx/README.md

 :
 ```

-Mnemonic can be omitted from the second line onwards.
+mnemonic can be omitted from the second line.
 If omitted, specify a space.
 If omitted, the mnemonic from the previous line will be used.

 operands may not be present. error_patterns can be omitted. binary_list cannot be omitted.

-There are three types of pattern data:
+There are three types of pattern data.

 ```
 (1) mnemonic binary_list